global-ls/global-ls.github.io/_pages/activities/activities.md

 **Programme**
-The programme for the conference is [available here](assets/docs/programme.pdf).
+The programme for the conference is [available here](/assets/docs/programme.pdf).

 **Attendance**
 Participation in the conference is free of charge.
-Please register by contacting Lucía Lleandro (lleandro@uoc.edu)
+Please register by contacting Lucía Leandro (lleandro@uoc.edu)

 **Organizers:**